 Governors is located directly on the quad, right next to Stearns Hall.
 It features a large common area in the North wing basement which hosts academic coaching and building-wide programming.
 Students like Governors because it is convenient to the center of campus and campus life.
 The building contains double, single and triple rooms.
 Each floor has a common area.
 Floors are designated single-sex.

 Second and third floor of South wing are designated substance free.
-This means that residents sign an agreement not to possess, consume, or be under the influence of alcohol or other drugs while in the building.
+This means that residents sign an agreement that they will not possess, consume, or be under the influence of alcohol or other drugs while in the building.
 The agreement does not extend to tobacco or pharmacy drugs prescribed by a doctor.

 Martinetti Hall hosts our campus administrative offices on the first floor.
 Second floor is shared between the Business Department and residence hall spaces, while the entire third floor is residential.
 All of the rooms are configured as double rooms but some are made available as single rooms each year.